carpentries/carpentries.org/content/about-us/impact.md

 ### Measuring the Impact of Our Workshops and Training

-We conduct pre- and post-workshop surveys for Carpentries Workshops & Instructor Training Events.
+We conduct pre- and post-workshop surveys for Carpentries Workshops & Training Events.
 Use the links below to preview the questions currently included in our surveys:

 ### The Carpentries Workshop Surveys